saylesss88/nix-book/src/vcs/jujutsu.md

 And an interactive diff will come up allowing you to choose what to include in the current commit.
 This also works for `jj split -i` and `jj squash -i`.

-The `tug` command is to help with branches not auto updating like they do in git.
-When you're done with your commit and ready to push, running `jj tug` moves the nearest bookmark up to `@-`.
-Allowing you to describe the change and run `jj git push` successfully.

 Example, using `jj commit -i`: